-If you know that you can't pay your taxes right away for whatever reason, then you should consider an IRS payment plan as a safety net option.
-Payment plans earn interest but at lower rates than most credit cards.
+If you know that you can't pay your taxes right away for whatever reason, then you should consider an IRS payment plan.
+These plans earn interest but at much lower rates than most credit cards.
 If your situation is a choice between living on credit or putting your taxes into installments then the IRS is probably the best place to have your debt.

 - If you know you are going to owe taxes (or think you are going to owe), it is still beneficial to file on time (or file an extension), even if you can't pay right away.

-- The New York penalty + interest rate is higher than Federal.
-If you are able to, our recommendation is to pay the NY balance and set up a payment plan for Federal.
+- The New York penalty + interest rate is higher than the Federal rates.
+If you are able to, our recommendation is to pay the NY balance off and set up a payment plan for Federal.

-- You can also pay a chunk down and then not enter a payment plan but pay on your own terms.
-You will receive letters for the bills but the interest is the same.
+- You can also pay a chunk down on the Federal, another option is to not enter a payment plan but pay on your own terms.
+You will receive letters for the amounts owed but the interest charges are the same.

 To apply for a payment plan with the IRS, apply here.